 In Leviticus 13, we read that those who were declared unclean were to live outside the camp.
 That’s why in Leviticus 14, the priest goes outside the camp to check on a case that has maybe healed so that the person can be pronounced clean.
 It shows us the seriousness of sin, a total removal from your midst.
-Think of Israel as one body.
-You remove the sin from your sight.
-You get it away by any means necessary.

 In the New Testament, the churches are told to remove from the church anyone in sin who refuses to repent.
 It’s not a permanent condition.
 Just like the person with leprosy can later be proclaimed clean and welcomed back into the camp, the person in sin can be restored to the church.